nanasashin/PHSmart-path/README.md

 - Other things I'm too lazy to fix

 PS.
 This is a 2nd year senior high school CAPSTONE project.
-Maybe I will fic it in the near future or maybe not idk.
+Maybe I will fix it in the near future or maybe not idk.